elniza/JustPostIt/README.md

 # JustPostIt

-This project is a comments system which logged-in users can write posts and others can comment.
+This project is a posts system which logged-in users can write posts and others can comment.

 ## Technologies and main dependencies